slackapi/bolt-js/docs/_future/deploy_your_app.md

 Congratulations!
 You've just deployed, updated, and inspected your next-generation Bolt for JavaScript app on Heroku! 🎉

-You can now go forth to explore and customize your app using the different capabilities of the next-generation Platform!
-Check out some of these features that will help you build the next-generation app of your dreams:
+You can now go forth to explore and customize your app using the different capabilities of the next-generation platform!
+Check out some of these features that will help you build the next-gen app of your dreams:

 * [Built-in functions](/bolt-js/future/built-in-functions), a collection of Slack-native actions like sending a message or creating a channel.
 * [Custom functions](/bolt-js/future/custom-functions) for creating your own building blocks that accepts inputs, does something, and provides outputs.